 On the 122nd day of the resistance, academics shared the violations experienced at the university, following the appointment of Melih Bulu as the rector by a presidential decree, under Boğaziçi Hasar Raporu (Boğaziçi Damage Report).
 Feyzi Erçin, an attorney at law who has been teaching part-time at the university for the past eight years and stood by his students throughout the judicial processes, was not approved by the vice-rector Naci İnci to teach classes during the summer semester.
 After Erçin, Ecmal Ayral was also prohibited from giving lectures by the rectorate.

 In June, it turned out that KYK (Higher education student loans and dormitories institution) scholarships and loans of students, who participated and supported the resistance, were cut off.
 On July 5, 2021, the 2nd hearing of the exhibition case took place.
 Lawyers requested recusation.
-The next hearing will be held on November 17, 2021.

 The Turkish Journalists' Association awarded the 2021 Press Freedom Award to the constituents of the Boğaziçi Democratic Resistance and the Turkish Medical Association (TTB) on July 7.